fuodorov/redpic/_sources/index.rst.txt

 -----------------------------

-If you are new to REDPIC, we **strongly recommend** that you read the section :doc:`tutorial` first, so as to have a basic understanding of what the code does.
+If you are new to REDPIC, we **strongly recommend** that you read the section :doc:`tutorial/tutorial` first, so as to have a basic understanding of what the code does.

-You can then see the section :doc:`installation` and :doc:`tutorial`, to get started with using REDPIC.
+You can then see the section :doc:`install/installation` and :doc:`tutorial/tutorial`, to get started with using REDPIC.

 .. toctree::
   :maxdepth: 1

-  installation
-  tutorial
+  install/installation
+  tutorial/tutorial
+  test/test

 Contributing to REDPIC
 ----------------------